 In Copenhagen running is the ideal way to get around.
-Even if Copenhagen is our capital and a big city, it is no bigger than with little or no transportation – or just long runs – you can experience many different running routes and environments.
+Even if Copenhagen is our capital and a big city, it is manageable enough that with little or no transportation – or just long runs – you can experience many different running routes and environments.
 Urban street running, running by the water, on cobbled streets in the old town, in parks and even on the trail can be done within just a few square kilometres.
 History and modern city development and architecture literally exist side by side.

 The running scene in Copenhagen is big and ever growing and you are spoilt for choices in terms of running.
 You can book a running tour where a private guide shows you the sights of the city while getting your daily workout, you can find a running route and venture out on your own, visit one of the running communities on one of their sessions or join one of our local races.

 - Running in Copenhagen – The Lowdown

 - Sightrunning Tours in Copenhagen

 - Running Clubs in Copenhagen

 - Copenhagen Running Stores